Dashboards

 When not to use

-• If content is action-oriented and presented in a list, table, or board, then a general landing page may be more appropriate.
+• If the interface is action-oriented where content is presented as a list, table, or board that requires use action, then consider a more general page layout.

 Behavior